Jurong East MRT station: Jurong Region Line

 As part of feasibility studies in the 1990s for building future LRT lines in Singapore, the LTA considered building an LRT system in the Jurong area.
 While the Jurong Region Line (JRL) was first announced on 23 October 2001, the project was put on hold.
 The JRL was included as part of the 2013 Land Transport Masterplan announced by transport minister Lui Tuck Yew in January that year.

 On 9 May 2018, the LTA announced that Jurong East station would interchange with the proposed 24 km JRL.
 The JRL station would be constructed as part of Phase 2 (JRL East), a branch line consisting of seven stations branching from Tengah to Pandan Reservoir.
 Phase 2 was expected to be completed in 2027.
 However, the restrictions on construction due to the COVID-19 pandemic have led to delays, with the completion date pushed to 2028.

 The contract for the design and construction of Jurong East JRL station and associated viaducts was awarded to Daelim Industrial Co.
 Ltd for S$197.4 million (US$ million) in February 2020.
-In addition, the contract for the construction of the Jurong East Integrated Transport Hub was awarded to China Communications Construction Company Limited (Singapore Branch) for S$447.4 million (US$ million) in February 2021.
+In addition, the contract for the construction of the Jurong East Integrated Transport Hub (JEITH) was awarded to China Communications Construction Company Limited (Singapore Branch) for S$447.4 million (US$ million) in February 2021.

 To facilitate the construction of the JRL station, the Jurong East Bus Interchange was relocated on 6 December 2020 to a new site along Jurong Gateway Road.
 A sheltered pedestrian bridge was built to connect the MRT station to the temporary bus interchange, which was to operate until the completion of the Jurong East Integrated Transport Hub in 2027.
 A temporary protection enclosure was installed over the NSL and EWL tracks to prevent debris from falling on the tracks during construction works.
 To control the movements of the MRT viaduct superstructure and transfer loads to the columns and piles, the existing bearings at the viaducts were replaced.

 The Hub Plaza of Jurong East station had to be reconstructed.
 The escalator and staircase leading to the Hub Plaza were closed on 18 December 2022 with new temporary linkways constructed to connect to Exit A of the station.
-A defunct coin lift, which was used to transport coins for the old Transitlink ticketing system, had to be demolished for a new staircase.
+A defunct coin lift at platform E/F, which was used to transport coins for the old Transitlink ticketing system, had to be demolished for a new staircase.
 On 1 June 2025, a set of faregates was relocated closer to Exit B.